The-AI-Alliance/microsite-template/docs/contributing.markdown

 # Joining the Work Group

-If you are interested in participating in this project, check out the work group's [WORK_GROUP_NAME](WORK_GROUP_URL){:target="ai-alliance-wg"} home page.
+If you are interested in participating in this project, check out the [WORK_GROUP_NAME](WORK_GROUP_URL){:target="ai-alliance-wg"} home page.
 Then complete the form on the Alliance's [Become a Collaborator](https://thealliance.ai/become-a-collaborator){:target="aia-website"} page.
 Check the boxes that look most appropriate and describe your interest in this project in the _Message_ box.

 # Making Smaller Contributions